AlexH106/AlexH106.github.io/README.md

 # Cybersecurity Portfolio

 ## About
-Professional cybersecurity portfolio for Aleksandr Hovsepyan, final year BSc Computing (Cybersecurity) student at TU Dublin.
+Professional cybersecurity portfolio for Aleksandr Hovsepyan, final year Bachelor of Science (BSc) in Digital Forensics and Cybersecurity student at TU Dublin.

 ## Contents